 Entry Fee: INR 1,967

 Carlton Buildings and the Royal Exhibition Building are the two Australia tourist attractions listed among World Heritage sites.
-Built in the 18th century, they are also one of the oldest sites existing as Australia tourist attractions.
-This surely tops the list of unique places to visit in Australia!
+Built-in the 18th century, they are also one of the oldest sites existing as Australia tourist places.
+This surely tops the list of unique Australia tourist attractions!

 Things to do: Spend time enjoying the flower beds, ornamental lakes and artistic fountains; walk through the collection of Mortan Bay fig trees planted by local aboriginals, visit the Melbourne museum, admire the Victorian-era Hochgurtel Fountain and circular French Fountain.